4.3.6 Displaying Supporting Data in Worksheet Header Rows

 For information on creating and customizing graph legends for plots of categorical data, see Legends for Categorical Data.

-The Parameters rows can be used for displaying supporting data such as temperature, pressure, humidity, wavelength, etc. but since these built-in parameters cannot be renamed, most will find the UserDefined parameters to be more useful.
+The built-in Parameters rows are off by default but can be turned on to display extra information such as temperature, pressure, humidity, wavelength, etc. but since these built-in parameters cannot be renamed, most will find the UserDefined parameters to be more useful.

 For an example of how worksheet Parameter information might be incorporated into an Origin graph, see Customizing Waterfall Plots.